nutszebra/dense_net/README.md

 main.py runs DCCN on cifar10.
 The depth of DCCN is 40, due to the lack of gpu memory.
 All hyperparameters and network architecture are the same as in [[1]][Paper] except for data-augmentation.
-As a result, I could confirm 95.12% total accuracy at epoch 251 and this result has almost the same accuracy that is reported by [[1]][Paper].
+As a result, I could confirm 95.12% total accuracy at epoch 251 and this result has almost the same accuracy as reported by [[1]][Paper].
 <img src="https://github.com/nutszebra/dense_net/blob/master/loss.jpg" alt="loss" title="loss">
 <img src="https://github.com/nutszebra/dense_net/blob/master/accuracy.jpg" alt="total accuracy" title="total accuracy">
 # References